-General Course Information Course Assessment Methods; (Internal Examination: 30 marks) SEMESTER-III Three minor tests each of 20 marks including third minor in open book mode will be conducted.
-The express of the highest marks obtained by a student in Course Code: PCC-PTG203-T average of the highest marks obtained by a student in the any of the two minor examinations will be considered.
+General Course Information Course Assessment Methods; (Internal Examination: 30 marks) SEMESTER-III • Three minor tests each of 20 marks including third minor in open book mode will be conducted.
+The average of the highest marks obtained by a student in Course Code: PCC-PTG203-T the any of the two minor examinations will be considered.
 Course Credit: 3 Class performance will be measured through percentage of lectures attended (04 marks).
 Contact Hours: 3/week, (L-T-P:3-0-0) Assignments, quiz etc. will have weightage of 06 marks.
-N. 1.
-D 10 I I W. 1 Course Assessment Methods; (End Semester Mode: Practical & Lab Work Examination: 70 marks) Examination Duration: 3 Hours Nine questions are to be set by the examiner.
+Course Assessment Methods; (End Semester Mode: Practical & Lab Work Examination: 70 marks) Examination Duration: 3 Hours Nine questions are to be set by the examiner.
 Question number one will be compulsory and based on the entire syllabus.
 It will contain seven short answers type questions.
 Two questions are to be set from each unit.
-All questions will seem again marks. from each unit.
 All questions will carry equal marks.
 A candidate is required to attempt 05 questions in all, one compulsory and remaining four questions selecting one from each of the four units.